 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 Mission View Public Charter has Dashboard Alternative School Status (DASS) as an individualized study program.
 We are a charter school that serves a diverse student community with the mission of engaging students in learning, who are no longer enrolled in a traditional classroom program, or who prefer a personalized learning education in an alternative setting.
-Our goal is to successfully prepare students for work or college readiness through our integrated and personalized program of job readiness coursework and standards-based curriculum.
+Our goal is to successfully prepare students for post-secondary pathways through our integrated and personalized program of job-readiness coursework and standards-based curriculum.
 Some students need the flexibility of an independent study model to meet family obligations, such as work or childcare needs.
-Many of our students reflect a diverse community with often low income and English as a second language as a barrier to academic success.
+Many of our students face barriers to academic success such as low socioeconomic status and English as a second language.
 Some students may have been unsuccessful in the traditional school setting and simply seek an alternative choice in curriculum programs.
 The school offers alternative choices through site-based learning, independent study, and distance learning to enable students to acquire the knowledge necessary to make a difference in their lives.

-We are a year-round charter school offering both credit recovery and accelerated learning pathways for our 238 students.
-The current enrollment includes 11.3% English Learners, 70.6% socioeconomically disadvantaged, 2.9% foster youth, and 26.1% students with disabilities.
+We are a year-round charter school offering both credit recovery and accelerated learning pathways for our 261 students.
+The current enrollment includes 11% English learners, 77% socioeconomically disadvantaged, 2% foster youth, and 30% students with disabilities.

-The school provides a diverse, student-centered learning environment in which all students are held to high academic and behavioral standards.
-The school also emphasizes increased parental involvement, more one-on-one teacher and student interaction, student-driven participation in the learning process, technology access, varied learning environments, building student resilience, social-emotional learning, and choices in curriculum programs.
+We provide a diverse, student-centered learning environment in which all students are held to high academic and behavioral standards.
+We emphasize increased parental involvement, more one-on-one teacher and student interaction, student-driven participation in the learning process, technology access, varied learning environments, building student resilience, social-emotional learning, and choices in curriculum programs.
 Our personalized learning model is tailored to the needs and interests of each individual student.
 It is a combination of the best of homeschooling and resource center-based classes.
 Our 33 staff members are dedicated to developing personalized learning programs for each student.
-Its intent is to engage each student in the learning process in the most productive and meaningful way to optimize each student's learning potential and success.
-It allows the school to combine multiple assessment levels of student academic achievement through the regular recording of detailed learning records, compiling student work samples, and conducting annual state-mandated testing programs.
+Our intent is to engage each student in the learning process in the most productive and meaningful way to optimize each student's learning potential and success.
+Our program model allows us to combine multiple assessment levels of student academic achievement through the regular recording of detailed learning records, compiling student work samples, and conducting annual statemandated testing programs.
 The school offers this personalized learning option for students with the ultimate objective of enabling pupils to become self-motivated, resilient, competent, and lifelong learners.
-The LEA did not receive Equity Multiplier Funding.